Hand Off Operator Decisions in 8 Weeks and Never Rehire: Delegation Protocol for $90K–$130K Operators

 Day 8–14: Screen and interview

-Chris posted on LinkedIn and Indeed.
-Received 47 applications in 5 days.
+Chris posted the role on LinkedIn and Indeed; he received 47 applications in 5 days.

 Screened to 8 based on: